Get Creative with Your CV Design: Make It Professional

 Things to Consider When Using CV Design Templates

 Now put yourself in the recruiter’s shoes – you have two resumes in front of you.
-One with a wall of text and a bad clipart that makes your eyes hurt.
+One with a wall of text and bad clipart that makes your eyes hurt.

 And another clutter-free black-and-white resume with clearly segregated information that is easy for scanning.
 Now, which one you’re going to read first?

-Millions of people agonize over on some level while spending tons of time and energy making their resumes look great.
+Millions of people agonize over it on some level while spending tons of time and energy making their resumes look great.